mtth/layer2/doc/api.md

 Create a new readable stream from a network interface.

 + `dev` {String} The device to listen to (e.g. `'en0'`).
+If false-ish (e.g.
-If `dev` is `null` or `undefined`, the default network interface will be used.
+  `null` or `undefined`), the default network interface will be used.
 On some platforms, `'any'` can be specified to listen on all interfaces.
 + `opts` {Object} Various options:
   + `monitor` {Boolean} Capture in monitor mode. [default: `false`]
   + `promisc` {Boolean} Capture in promiscuous mode. [default: `false`]
   + `maxFrameSize` {Number} Frame snapshot length (i.e. how much of each frame is retained). [default: `65535`]
+  + `batchSize` {Number} Number of frames read during each call to PCAP.
+A higher number is more efficient but won't yield to the event loop as often.
+    [default: `1000`]
   + `bufferSize` {Number} Size of temporary buffer used by PCAP to hold frames.
-    Larger means more frames can be gathered in fewer dispatch calls (this will effectively cap the batchSize option). [default: `1024 * 1024`]
-  + `batchSize` {Number} Number of frames read during each call to PCAP.
-A higher number here is more efficient but runs the risk of overflowing internal buffers (especially in the case of replay streams, which can't rely on the PCAP dispatch call returning in time). [default: `1000`]

-Note that a section of length `maxFrameSize` is reserved at the end of the temporary buffer to protect from overflows.
-This way, the internal mechanism that fetches frames by batch (for performance), has enough time to stop without losing any frames.
+    Larger means more frames can be gathered in fewer dispatch calls (this will effectively cap the batchSize option).
+A section of length `maxFrameSize` is reserved at the end of the temporary buffer to protect from overflows so that the internal mechanism that fetches frames by batch (for performance), has enough time to stop without losing any frames. [default: `1024 * 1024`]
+  + `filter` {String} Optional kernel-level frame filter.
+See `man pcap-filter` for examples of filters. [default: `''`]

 #### live.read()